Armenia: Government and politics

 Armenia is a representative parliamentary democratic republic.
 The Armenian constitution adhered to the model of a semi-presidential republic until April 2018.

 According to the current Constitution of Armenia, the President is the head of state holding largely representational functions, while the Prime Minister is the head of government and exercises executive power.

-Since 1995, Legislative power is vested in the Azgayin Zhoghov or National Assembly, which is a unicameral parliament consisting of 105 members.
+Since 1995, legislative power is vested in the Azgayin Zhoghov or National Assembly, which is a unicameral parliament consisting of 105 members.

 Since its first report in 2006 until its most recent in 2019, the Fragile States Index has consistently ranked Armenia better than all its neighboring countries (with one exception in 2011).

-Armenia has universal suffrage above the age of 18.
+Armenia has universal suffrage from the age of 18.